-So many of you have asked for the recipe for this super moist gluten-free Spanish orange and almond cake which features on my Mallorcan menu at the restaurant.
+So many of you have asked for the recipe for this super moist gluten-free Mallorcan orange, almond and fig cake which often features on my restaurant menu.
 It is inspired by the fields and fields of fragrant blossoming orange and almond trees we passed through as we travelled via the extraordinary antique train – El Tren de Sóller – from Palma to the beautiful port of Sóller last spring.

 2 medium oranges, scrubbed and roughly chopped

 5 eggs, separated

 3 fresh figs, cut into quarters or eighths (depending on their size)

 How I make it

 Put the chopped oranges into a small saucepan and add 1 tbsp water.
 Cover and cook gently for 30 minutes or until the oranges are soft and the excess liquid has evaporated.
 Remember to keep an eye on it so it doesn’t catch.